tracket-dev/tracket-ui/proposal.md

 ## Objective 1: say your objective here, you must have at least three objectives to get credit for the intensive… accomplishing objective should be done by soley you

 **Why do you want to meet this objective?
 How will it improve your project?**
-Create bracket styling React components that can be dynamic up to 12 nodes.
+Create bracket styling React components that can fit 8 nodes.

 **How will you demonstrate completion of your objective?**
 Screenshots and code